moonyoulove/interview-20250220/README.md

 1. Responsive layout implemented using flexbox.
 2. Displays messages for network errors or when a location cannot be found.
 3. Regularly updates the current weather.
+4. Option to switch between Celsius and Fahrenheit.

 ## Run